BackofenLab/CRISPRidentify/README.md

-# CRISPRIdentifier
+# CRISPR-ML-Identifier

-CRISPRIdentifier is a tool to search for CRISPR arrays which utilises machine learning approach for distinguishing false candidates from true CRISPRS
+CRISPR-ML-Identifier is a tool to search for CRISPR arrays which utilises machine learning approach for distinguishing false candidates from true CRISPRS

 ## Getting Started